johbot1/GoGUI/README.md

   - ✅ Once multiplier is set, allow for multiple dice to be rolled
 - ✅Remove "X" from white color choice
 - ✅ Fix naming of the additional dice (+1)
-- REfactor the names to be more specific (Not DrawTriangle, DrawD)
+- ✅ Refactor the names to be more specific (Not DrawTriangle, DrawDxDice)